 Therefore, the focus in ecologically motivated energy and material flow management is on the development of a system that promotes environmental protection.
 It aims for better waste management, the reduction of waste water, soil protection, decrease of substance disposal, and development of renewable energy solutions; the end goal is to achieve so-called "cleaner production" in order to protect our environment.
 The Material Flow Analysis is the key tool to this endeavor.
 Only by systematically inspecting and improving our material flows a "cleaner production" is achievable.

 Alternatively, our team with its more than 25 years of experience in questions of Material Flow Analysis and operational environmental protection is at your disposal.
-We are happy to support you individually step by step up to the complete analysis of your system of resource flows including environmental impacts.
+We are happy to support you to the analysis of your system of resource flows including environmental impacts.